 Staying involved doesn't have to mean attending events.
 Webinars are increasingly used for networking and can offer you far greater flexibility.
 It may also be a good opportunity to develop your social media presence, through connecting with like-minded people on forums and social networking sites.

 Tip 5: Tap into available support

-It's estimated that 90,000 people take some kind of career break every year, so it’s likely that you know someone who would perhaps be willing to offer insight from their own experience to help you.
+It's estimated that 90,000 people in the UK take some kind of career break every year, so it’s likely that you know someone who'd be willing to offer their own insight to help you.

 As a member, you're also able to access the huge range of resources available on the Career hub to help prepare you for the next stage of your career.
-In addition to this, if you're a member who has been out of work for 6 months or more, you can take advantage of free advice through our outplacement scheme.
+If you're a member who's been out of work for six months or longer, you can take advantage of free advice through our outplacement scheme.

 Take a look at our back-to-work support resources too, designed to support you if you're returning to work after a period of absence.

 Explore other areas

 Explore the many rewards of working in the people profession

 Explore 10 types of roles in the people profession, and the typical activities you may find yourself doing